clemcer/loggifly/README.md

 ## 📝 Customize Notifications (Templates & Log Filtering)

-For users who want more control over the appearance of their notifications, you can configure templates and filter log messages to display only the relevant parts.<br>
+For users who want more control over the appearance of their notifications, there is an option to configure templates and filter log entries to display only the relevant parts.<br>
 Filtering is most straightforward with logs in JSON Format, but plain text logs can also be parsed by using named groups in the regex pattern.<br>

+> [!Note]
+> If you want to modify the notification title take a look at the setting `notification_title` in the [settings section](#%EF%B8%8F-settings).

 <details><summary><em>Click to expand:</em><strong> Filter Logs and set custom template: </strong></summary>